atymic/twitter/README.md

 * `mutedUsers()` - Returns an array of user objects the authenticating user has muted.
 * `getSuggesteds()` - Access the users in a given category of the Twitter suggested user list.
 * `getSuggestions()` - Access to Twitter’s suggested user list.
 This returns the list of suggested user categories.
 The category can be used in GET users / suggestions / :slug to get the users in that category.
 * `getSuggestedsMembers()` - Access the users in a given category of the Twitter suggested user list and return their most recent status if they are not a protected user.

+### Twitter API v2

+#### Tweet Lookup

+* `getTweet()` - Returns a variety of information about a single Tweet specified by the requested ID.
+* `getTweets()` - Returns a variety of information about the Tweet specified by the requested ID or list of IDs.

+#### Search Tweets

+* `searchRecent()` - The recent search endpoint returns Tweets from the last seven days that match a search query.
+* `searchAll()` - The full-archive search endpoint returns the complete history of public Tweets matching a search query; since the first Tweet was created March 26, 2006.

+  **Note:** oThis endpoint is only available to those approved for the Academic Research product track.

+#### Timelines

+* `userTweets()` - Returns Tweets composed by a single user, specified by the requested user ID.
+By default, the most recent ten Tweets are returned per request.
+Using pagination, the most recent 3,200 Tweets can be retrieved.
+* `userMentions()` - Returns Tweets mentioning a single user specified by the requested user ID.
+By default, the most recent ten Tweets are returned per request.
+Using pagination, up to the most recent 800 Tweets can be retrieved.

+#### Filtered Stream

+* `getStreamRules()` - Return a list of rules currently active on the streaming endpoint, either as a list or individually.
+* `postStreamRules()` - Add or delete rules to your stream.
+* `getStream()` - Streams Tweets in real-time based on a specific set of filter rules.

+#### Sampled Stream

+* `getSampledStream()` - Streams about 1% of all Tweets in real-time.

+#### Hide Replies

+* `hideTweet()` - Hides or unhides a reply to a Tweet.

 ## Helper Functions